 Second, reliability and adequacy of the services; largely focusing on the quality of services and effectiveness in service delivery; third; source/origin of services; essentially, who provides which services?
 Is it the government, private operators, or other non-state actors?; and fourth; involvement of communities and their participation in public services delivery; with particular emphasis on the aspect of community participation as an essential element of sustainability.

-5.3 Access to Services
+5.2.1 Un-met Needs to Access to Services